Interventions for Anxiety

 Interventions for anxiety can fall under a few different categories.
 What's right for one patient may not be a good fit for another.
 Many interventions align themselves with one or more therapeutic approaches.
 Below are some common techniques used to guide anxiety interventions.

 • Cognitive-behavioral therapy: CBT is perhaps the best-studied and most effective anxiety treatment.
-CBT focuses on identifying, understanding and reframing thoughts to achieve desired behaviors.
+CBT focuses on identifying, understanding, and reframing thoughts to achieve desired behaviors.
 Since anxiety stems primarily from unhelpful thought patterns and experience processing, CBT can be particularly successful.
 You might use it to help a client see the irrationality of their worries or reduce the fear associated with a situation.
 For some patients, CBT works well in group environments, too.

 • Attention bias modification: Attention bias or cognitive bias modification is a lesser-known option that uses computer programs to help reduce the patient's hyperawareness of perceived environmental threats.
 Some methods, like visual-search modification, show promise as an adjunctive treatment technique to help balance mood for patients with anxiety or depression.

 • Acceptance and commitment therapy: ACT focuses on accepting “negative” emotions and experiences so the patient can move forward with healing.
-It promotes psychological flexibility and pairs well with methods like CBT and mindfulness strategies.
+It promotes psychological flexibility and pairs well with CBT and mindfulness strategies.

 • Exposure therapy: Exposure therapy is a powerful solution with strong efficacy for a wide range of anxiety disorders.
-Phobias, anxiety and PTSD seem to respond particularly well.
+Phobias, anxiety, and PTSD seem to respond particularly well.
 Exposure therapy involves gradually desensitizing the patient to their triggers.
-You might use relaxation techniques, “in vivo” real-world exposure or simulated exposure.
+You might use relaxation techniques, “in vivo” real-world exposure, or simulated exposure.
 Highly trained therapists may use a “flooding” method to give the patient a sudden, intense exposure.

 • Psychoeducational therapy: This approach hinges on the patient's understanding of their disorder.
 It can help normalize the condition and minimize feelings of shame or guilt.
-A therapist using psychoeducational strategies might teach the client about their mental health, work with family and friends to gain their support or help build a toolkit of strategies to manage symptoms.
+A therapist using psychoeducational strategies might teach the client about their mental health, work with family and friends to gain their support, or help build a toolkit of strategies to manage symptoms.

 Effective Interventions for Anxiety Management